 - La Fortuna waterfall, Arenal volcano hike and hot springs tour.
 During this tour you will hike to La Fortuna waterfall, visit an aboriginal village and have a traditional lunch, discover the lava fields from the 1968 eruption while enjoying the panoramic viewpoints on La Fortuna and Arenal volcano.

 Well, the official answer is no, it’s illegal.
 The answer you’ll get on the streets in La Fortuna is yes, you can.
 At your own risk and only with a guide!
 There’s no way you can hike Arenal volcano by yourself.
 That would be super dangerous because it’s very hard to find the trails and you have to cross some private property.
 Keep in mind that if you decide to do this adventure, it’s 100% your own risk.
 But oh boy, how worth it is it to stand at 1633 meters height on an active volcano…

 We have hiked volcanos before in Indonesia so we knew a bit what we could expect and we are well trained hikers.
 However, hiking to the top of Arenal volcano was another level.
 It’s só steep, you almost can’t imagine how vertical you are hiking.
 Which makes sense because you start the hike to the summit of Arenal volcano literally at the foot of the volcano which is on 253 meters.
 The top of Arenal volcano is at 1633 meters which means you have a total incline of nothing less than 1380 meters!

-Overall this is an incredible and unforgettable experience but only for the fit people that are not scared to take a little risk.
+Overall this is an incredible and unforgettable experience but only for the fit people who are not scared to take a little risk.
 Because in the end, these are the stories and experiences we will always remember, right?
-If you are serious about climbing Arenal volcano, then you can send an email to the guide we went with via firstname.lastname@example.org
+If you are serious about climbing Arenal Volcano, then you can send an email to the guide we went with via [email protected]